 We have been committed to representing the farmers for over 15 years in the market place and connecting them to roasters, regardless of market conditions, and these are long term committed buyers.
 In addition, the work of Growers First has allowed farmers to increase crop yield and Growers First has provided guidance about how to work together in co-operatives to gain higher prices for their coffee.
 Many farmers were previously selling to coffee coyotes that only paid them pennies per pound.
 In addition, Growers First has worked to meet needs identified by the community leaders to provide vehicles, medical care, rebuilding or repairing schools, providing books and supplies, clean water, access to micro-loans for farming needs, and work with local churches to provide care.

 Growers First’s mission is to strengthen the value chain by assessing the needs of a remote farming community, then working to develop community cooperatives on behalf of the farmers, training farmers in agronomy to enable them to radically increase their crop yields, and working with various non-profit partners.
 Villages are being transformed into sustainable farming enterprises, with long-term socio-economic and environmental conditions associated with healthy and thriving communities.
-This creates traceable transformation through sustainable systems, which provide significant income to family farmers, along with health, education, spiritual, social, and environmental improvements.
+This creates traceable transformation through sustainable systems, which provide significant income to family farmers, along with health, education, spiritual, social, and environmental improvements, visit thecomputeradmin.com to know more about the online education.

 Many thanks to Dave Day and Growers First for sitting down and taking the time to share their successes and goals for the future.
 In the years to come we’ll be sharing much more from this important organization that we proudly support.
 To view a list of the organizations that we are partnered with, please visit our industry partners page.